ricowww/etch-a-sketch/README.md

 # etch-a-sketch
 An etch a sketch program using JS

-Create a webpage with a 16x16 grid of square divs.
+Create a webpage with a 16x16 grid of square divs.-DONE

 Create the divs using JavaScript.
-Don’t try making them by hand with copy and pasting in your html file!
+Don’t try making them by hand with copy and pasting in your html file!-DONE

-It’s best to put your grid squares inside another “container” div (which can go directly in your html).
+It’s best to put your grid squares inside another “container” div (which can go directly in your html).-DONE

 There are several different ways to make the divs appear as a grid (versus just one on each line).
 Feel free to use any or play with each of them: float/clear inline-block flexbox
-CSS Grid
+CSS Grid-DONE

-Be careful with borders and margins, as they can adjust the size of the squares!
+Be careful with borders and margins, as they can adjust the size of the squares!-DONE

 “OMG, why isn’t my grid being created???”